joemoose/psiops/docs/stress.md

 | **5** | Sharp | *Advantage* on all +REFLEXES rolls. |
 | **6** | Steady | When you succeed on an *action roll*, team members within sight of you remove **1** stress. |

-!!! note
+!!! note "Notes"

-If you lock in again and trigger a different condition, the effects stack.
+	- If you lock in again and trigger a different condition, the effects stack.
+	- Panicked and locked-in conditions can co-exist.
+Apply all effects currently affecting you.

 ## Removing Stress, Panic, and Lock-In